yuzhimanhua/Awesome-Scientific-Language-Models/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A curated list of scientific language models

-**NOTE 1: To avoid ambiguity, when we talk about the number of parameters in a model, "Base" refers to 110M (i.e., BERT-Base) and "Large" refers to 340M (i.e., BERT-Large).
-Other numbers will be written explicitly.**
+**NOTE 1**: To avoid ambiguity, when we talk about the number of parameters in a model, "Base" refers to 110M (i.e., BERT-Base) and "Large" refers to 340M (i.e., BERT-Large).
+Other numbers will be written explicitly.

-**NOTE 2: In each subsection, papers are sorted chronologically.
+**NOTE 2**: In each subsection, papers are sorted chronologically.
 If a paper has a preprint (e.g., arXiv or bioRxiv) version, its publication date is according to the preprint service.
-Otherwise, its publication date is according to the conference proceeding or journal.**
+Otherwise, its publication date is according to the conference proceeding or journal.

 ## General